Roof restoration cost is approximately one-third of a new roof. Both tile and metal roofing can be restored and the results may surprise you.

 Naturally, we all want the work we do to last forever, but nothing ever does.
-Your roof will continue to be exposed to the sun, rain, hail, wind and airborne debris.
+Whether metal or tiles, your roof will continue to be exposed to the sun, rain, hail, wind and airborne debris.

 So a good way to estimate how long your roof will stay in good shape once it’s restored is by how long it lasted up to this point.
-However, a rough gauge for a professional roof restoration is 15-20 years.
+A rough gauge for a professional roof restoration is 15-20 years.

 When you hire Dr Roof to restore your roof, you get a 3-year warranty on workmanship and a 15-year warranty on materials (we use high quality materials, so you know you’re getting a great deal).